erdii/ecs-get-host-port-example/README.md

-# get ecs host port and port example
+# get ecs host ip and port example

 * edit `deploy.json` and fill in the correct values
 * to build and push at the same time: `make`